 PMC Modules are conceived and engineered for rugged industrial environments.
-The PMC BiSerial-III is constructed out of 0.062 inch thick High Temp FR4 material.
+The PMC-BiSerial-VI is constructed out of 0.062 inch thick High Temp FR4 material.
 The PC Boards are ROHS compliant.
-Dynamic Engineering has selected gold immersion processing to provide superior performance, and reliability. [not be subject to tin whisker issues].
+Dynamic Engineering has selected gold immersion processing to provide superior performance, and reliability.